mfussenegger/mfussenegger/README.md

 - [nvim-dap-python](https://github.com/mfussenegger/nvim-dap-python) - Python extension for nvim-dap
 - [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) - Extensions for the Neovim built-in language server client for eclipse.jdt.ls
 - [nvim-fzy](https://github.com/mfussenegger/nvim-fzy) - A fuzzy finder like fzf.vim but for fzy and neovim with Lua API
+- [nvim-qwahl](https://github.com/mfussenegger/nvim-qwahl) - A collection of pickers using vim.ui.select.
+Complementary to nvim-fzy.
-- [nvim-lint](https://github.com/mfussenegger/nvim-lint) - An asynchronous linter plugin for Neovim (>= 0.5) complementary to the built-in Language Server Protocol support.
+- [nvim-lint](https://github.com/mfussenegger/nvim-lint) - An asynchronous linter plugin for Neovim.
+Complementary to the built-in Language Server Protocol support.
-- [nvim-lsp-compl](https://github.com/mfussenegger/nvim-lsp-compl) - A (auto-)completion plugin for Neovim (>= 0.5) focusing on LSP support.
-(No other completion sources or completion chaining supported)
+- [nvim-lsp-compl](https://github.com/mfussenegger/nvim-lsp-compl) - A (auto-)completion plugin for Neovim focusing on LSP support.
-- [nvim-ts-hint-textobject](https://github.com/mfussenegger/nvim-ts-hint-textobject) - Region selection with hints on the AST nodes of a document powered by treesitter
+- [nvim-treehopper](https://github.com/mfussenegger/nvim-treehopper) - Region selection with hints on the AST nodes of a document powered by treesitter